 GEORG-AUGUST-UNIVERSITÄT GÖTTINGEN, Göttingen, Germany, 2016–Pres

 Wissenschaftlicher Mitarbeiter.
-Principle Editor for Critical Editions of The Rule of the Community and Damascus Document.
+Principle Editor for Critical Editions of Damascus Document.

 DOCTORATE OF PHILOSOPHY, UNIVERSITY OF TORONTO, Toronto, Canada, 2014–Pres